ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 There exists a common set of features shared across the transport protocols surveyed in this document.
 Mandatory features constitute a baseline of functionality that an application may assume for any TAPS implementation.
-Optional features by contrast may be available to an application depending on application and transport dependencies.
+Optional features by contrast may vary from implementation to implementation, and so an application cannot simply assume they are available.
 Applications learn of and use optional features by querying for their presence and support.
-Optional features may be disabled if their presence impacts transport services, or if a necessary transport service is unavailable.
+Optional features may not be implemented, or may be disabled if their presence impacts transport services or if a necessary transport service is unavailable.

 ## Mandatory Features